CSI Accounting & Payroll Blog

 1. Simplify Your Credit Cards and Bank Accounts

-We advise simplifying your wallet to only one business credit card and using only one business bank account.
-Doing this reduces the complexity and time spent with bookkeeping and bank reconciliation functions.
-Plus, if you ever choose to outsource your bookkeeping or accounting, this may factor into a lower service fee.
+We advise simplifying your wallet to only one business credit card and using only one business bank accountDoing this reduces the complexity and time spent on bookkeeping and bank reconciliation functions.
+Plus, if you ever choose to outsource your bookkeeping or accounting, this may result in a lower service fee.

 2. Use Reliable Bookkeeping Software

 QuickBooks is a popular option for many small businesses, and the cloud-based capabilities make it easy to access or share important financial information without heading into the office.
+Xero is another software that we recommend - and when you work with CSI, we cover the Xero subscription fee for you.

 3. Separate Your Business and Personal Finances

-When you need to move money between your personal and business accounts, consult an accountant first to learn the most tax advantageous ways to do so.
+When you need to move money between personal and business accounts, consult an accountant first to learn the most tax advantageous ways to do so.

 4. Outsource Your Payroll